Kuda-Kwindima/Instacart-Retail-Analytics-Warehouse-Pipeline/README.md

 H --> B
 ```
-## ⚡ New: Azure Data Lake Pipeline
+## ⚡ Azure Data Lake Pipeline

-In addition to the PostgreSQL warehouse pipeline, this project now includes a cloud-based data lake pipeline built on Azure Blob Storage.
+This project also includes a cloud-native data pipeline built on Azure Blob Storage.

-This pipeline:
+This implementation demonstrates a modern data engineering approach using a data lake instead of a traditional database warehouse.

+Key capabilities:

-- Stores raw data in Azure (data lake)
+- Raw data stored in Azure (data lake)
-- Processes and cleans data using Python (Pandas)
+- Data processing using Python (Pandas)
-- Builds warehouse tables (dimensions + facts)
+- Warehouse modeling (dimensions + fact tables)
-- Generates analytics-ready marts
+- Analytics marts generation
-- Is orchestrated using Prefect with retry logic
+- Orchestration using Prefect with retry logic

 Architecture:

 Raw (Azure) → Processed → Warehouse → Marts

+This complements the PostgreSQL pipeline by showing both database-driven and data lake-based architectures.

 ## Technologies